 Again you are caught in the Catch 22 Dilemma!

-Your EOI is more likely to be successful if you have employment in a skills shortage area.
+Your EOI is more likely to be successful if you have employment in a skill shortages area.

 Are you eligible to work and live in New Zealand?
 Find out by using our Quick Self-Check Guide.